exalted/mdwiki-seed/en/pages/this_wiki.md

 warning: Since the file is parsed by markdown, remember that some character must be escaped with **\**

+# Change page name

+use the **move-page.sh** script inside the *scripts* directory, in the root of the wiki.

+The script will also update the internal links.

 ## Improve MDWiki

 If you are a javascript programmer, you can improve mdwiki resolving these issues: